1mache/DonkeyKongCPP/readme.txt

 - You cannot jump over Climbing ghosts, because they walk towards you.
 The only way to deal with them is the Hammer or running away.
 - If both Mario and a Climbing ghost are on opposing ladders, the ghost will stay on the ladder until you reach the floor.
 - To allow following behavior, regular ghosts don`t collide with Climbing ghosts.
+- The Climbing ghost`s char in the game is '%' while in file it`s still 'X'

 Features:
+- The load mode of the Game gets all the recording files and tries to play them in lexicograpghical orded, if for some reason there is no
+  .screen file for one of the recordings, the game will display an error.

 Bonuses:
 -   Climbing ghosts following behavior.
 ============<Exercise 3>============
 ============<Exercise 2>============

 Level file validation: